MUSC Bulletin | General Information

 Veterans’ Educational Benefits Program - All degree programs at the Medical University are approved for the Veterans’ Educational Benefits Program.
 Under this program, veterans and other eligible persons (dependents of disabled veterans, orphans or widows of veterans, etc.) receive monthly checks from the Veterans Administration or free tuition, depending on their entitlement.
 Certification for benefits by the Office of Enrollment Services is required before benefits are awarded.
 This certification follows procedures and timelines prescribed by the Veterans Administration.
 The University does not initiate any Veterans Administration forms automatically; only upon the request of the student will paper work be prepared and forwarded to the Veterans Administration.
 Students receiving veterans benefits are required to report to Enrollment Services any change in credit hours carried.

-Donor Scholarships - Miscellaneous donor scholarships are available based on varying criteria.
+Donor Scholarships - Miscellaneous donor institutional scholarships are available based on varying criteria.
+Information is available on the respective college websites.

 For undergraduate students: